sklprogs/LanguageTricks/README.md

 ## interfere in \| interfere with

-In the case of someone else's life, you can either **interfere in** or **with**.
+In the case of someone else's life, you can either ***interfere in*** or **with**.
 The former is critical of the fact that you meddled at all.
 The latter is critical of the results of your meddling.

 To **interfere with** means to disrupt:

-> *Wave patterns can interfere with each other* (they are mutually disruptive).
+> *Wave patterns can **interfere with** each other* (they are mutually disruptive).

-Whilst it\'s true that **interfering in** someone else\'s affairs may be disruptive, it needn't be.
-But if you **interfere with** their affairs, you\'re definitely having a bad influence.
-There\'s also the idiomatic usage of a paedophile **interfering with** a victim, which normally refers specifically to touching a child\'s genitals.
+Whilst it’s true that ***interfering in*** someone else’s affairs may be disruptive, it needn’t be.
+But if you ***interfere with*** their affairs, you’re definitely having a bad influence.
+There’s also the idiomatic usage of a paedophile ***interfering with*** a victim, which normally refers specifically to touching a child’s genitals.

 [*Source*](https://english.stackexchange.com/questions/38033/interfere-in-vs-interfere-with)